Child Psychiatry Curriculum

 Fellows will rotate through the Adolescent Substance Abuse & Addiction Program (ASAP), an outpatient clinic at Boston Children’s Hospital (BCH).
 Fellows will observe members of ASAP’s multidisciplinary team (which includes pediatric and/or child & adolescent psychiatry physicians, nurse practitioners and social workers).
 Treatments observed may include individual and/or group therapy, psychopharmacology visits, and medication assisted treatment.

-This rotation provides 8 hours per week for 10 weeks of elective time so that fellows can pursue scholarly activities or quality improvement in their own particular area(s) of interest, meet potential mentors, and prepare for their clinical scholarship and elective time in the second year.
+Fellows have designated elective time during the CAP1 Year to pursue scholarly activities or quality improvement in their own particular area(s) of interest, meet potential mentors, and set the foundation for the protected clinical scholarship and elective time in the second year.

 The Cambridge Hospital Child and Adolescent Outpatient Service is located at the Macht Building (on the Cambridge Hospital Campus) and provides evaluation and treatment to children from ages 2 to 17 and treats patients with a wide range of developmental, educational, emotional, behavioral and psychiatric issues.
 The clinic serves a racially, ethnically, and socioeconomically diverse population.